DavidIsraelN/oop1_project/README.txt

 - Object.h/cpp      - Abstract class for all game Objects.
                       The subclasses of this class are:

-                        - StaticObj.h  - Abstract class for Non-moving game objects.
+                      * StaticObj.h  - Abstract class for Non-moving game objects.
                         it includes two kinds:
                         - Erasable.h  - Abstract class for Erasable game objects.
-                                like: Cookie.h, Door.h, Key.h,
+                          His inheritance: Cookie.h, Door.h, Key.h,
                           Gift.h {include: FreezeGift.h, LifeGift.h, SuperPGift.h, TimeGift.h}.
-                             - Wall.h - Inheritance class for the game object of Non-moving type - Wall
+                        - Wall.h - Inheritance class for the game object of Non-moving type.

-                        - MovingObj.h  - Abstract class for game objects that can move on the board (Moving).
+                       * MovingObj.h  - Abstract class for game objects that can move on the board (Moving).
-                             - Pacman.h/cpp   - Inheritance class for Pacman
-                             - Demon.h/cpp    - Inheritance class for Demon
+                         His inheritance: Pacman.h/cpp, Demon.h/cpp.

-- Controller.h/cpp  - Responsible for running the whole game.
+- Controller.h/cpp   - Main class that run the game and the menu when needed.

-- LevelManager.h/cpp- This class is responsible for selecting and running the levels, running the status bar, moving the Objects, checking for collisions, changing level when the previous one is over, and running the game over
+- LevelManager.h/cpp - This class is responsible for selecting and running the levels, running the status bar, moving the Objects, checking for collisions, changing level when the previous one is over, and running the game over.

 - InfoBar.h/cpp      - Class for the game information bar.
                        Display the level number, life left, score, timer.

+- Timer.h/cpp        - Class that is responsible for the time of the game.

 - LevelReader.h      - Class that is responsible for reading the correct file of the level, and extracting the data from it.